Complaints

 Where a complaint is received via social media, it will be acknowledged using the same channel and referred to an appropriate person or team to help the customer make a complaint.
 If the complaint is made publicly – either via a comment on one of our posts, or on an individual’s own post, we may ask the customer to send any confidential or sensitive information via private message.

-We may then also remove posts or comments that contain private or sensitive information or that could potentially put a customer at risk, such as publicly posting an address or phone number for data protection.
+We may then also remove posts or comments that contain private or sensitive information or that could potentially put a customer at risk, such as a publicly posted address or phone number.

 Help in making a complaint

-If you require support to raise your complaint please contact us and ask for the Chief Executive’s Department.
-We will assess customer needs on the specific circumstances of each case making reasonable adjustments where appropriate taking account of the Equality Act 2010.
+If you require assistance to raise a complaint, please contact us and ask for the Chief Executive’s Department.
+We will assess individual needs based on the specific circumstances of each case, taking account of the Equality Act 2010 and the Group’s Service Adjustment Policy.

-We will accept complaints from a representative dealing with a complaint on behalf of a customer providing appropriate consent is obtained.
-Appropriate consent will take account of the Group Data Protection Policy and General Data Protection Regulation.
+We accept complaints submitted by an authorised representative acting on behalf of a customer, provided appropriate consent is obtained.
+Consent will be managed in line with the Group’s Data Protection Policy and the requirements of the General Data Protection Regulation (GDPR).

 Complaint timescales

-We will respond to complaints within the timescales set out by The Housing Ombudsman Complaint Handling Code.
+We will respond to complaints within the timescales set out in the Housing Ombudsman Service’s Complaint Handling Code.
 Our timescales are explained further in this policy under the relevant headings.
-Sometimes it may not be possible to respond fully to a complaint within these timescales, but we will always keep you informed of any changes and agree with you any required extensions and when you can expect a reply.
+Sometimes it may not be possible to respond fully to a complaint within these timescales, but we will always keep you informed of any changes, agree any required extensions with you and inform you when to expect a response.

 Complaints process

-The complaints process is a two-stage process designed to comply with The Housing Ombudsman Statutory Complaint Handling Code.
+The complaints process is a two-stage process designed to comply with The Housing Ombudsman Service’s Complaint Handling Code.

 Customers can contact the Housing Ombudsman Service at any point during the complaint process.
-It cannot investigate the complaint whilst the complaint is going through our internal complaints procedure, however The Housing Ombudsman may be able to help the customer and the Association reach a resolution.
+The Ombudsman Service cannot investigate the complaint whilst the complaint is going through our internal complaint’s procedure, however they may be able to help the customer and the landlord reach a resolution.

 We will acknowledge your stage one complaint within five working days of receiving your complaint.

 Where customers raise additional complaints during the investigation, these will be incorporated into the stage one response if they are related and the stage one response has not been issued.
-Where the stage one response has been issued, the new issues are unrelated to the issues already being investigated, or it would unreasonably delay the response, the new issues will be logged as a new complaint.
+Where the stage one response has been completed, the new issues are unrelated to the original complaint, or it would unreasonably delay the stage one response, the new issues will be logged as a new complaint.

 The person considering the complaint at stage two, will not be the same person that considered the complaint at stage one.

 Our response at stage two is our final response to your complaint and the end of the internal complaints process.
-If you are still not happy with the response you have received, you can refer your complaint to The Housing Ombudsman.
+If you remain unhappy with the response received you can refer your complaint to the Housing Ombudsman Service.

 The Housing Ombudsman

-The Housing Ombudsman service investigate complaints and resolve disputes involving the tenants and leaseholders of social landlords.
-Investigating these complaints is a free, independent, and impartial service.
+The Housing Ombudsman Service investigate complaints and resolve disputes involving the tenants and leaseholders of social landlords.
+This is a free to use, independent and impartial service.

 You can contact the Housing Ombudsman Service at:

-If you need to make a general complaint you should refer to the Complaints Policy HERE
+If you need to make a general complaint you should refer to our Complaints Policy →

-If your complaint is specifically in relation to Debt Advice, please refer to our Debt Advice Complaints Policy HERE.
+If your complaint is specifically in relation to Debt Advice, please refer to our Debt Advice Complaints Policy →

 If you are unsure which policy to refer to or wish to find out more about making a complaint, please email us on info@jigsawhomes.org.uk or call 0300 11 11 212.